 Rosemarie Rossetti, Ph.D. is a powerful, internationally known speaker, consultant, writer, and publisher who walks her talk.
-On June 13, 1998 Rossetti’s life was transformed when a 3 1/2 ton tree came crushing down on her.
+On June 13, 1998, Rossetti’s life was transformed when a 3 1/2 ton tree came crashing down on her.
 Her life was changed in that instant!
 Paralyzed from the waist down with a spinal cord injury, Rossetti looked deep within herself and found new strength and new resolve.
-In her keynote speeches, she shares the lessons she has learned since that fateful day, and demonstrates how to rise above misfortune and live life with conviction.
+In her keynote speeches, she shares the lessons she has learned since that fateful day and demonstrates how to rise above misfortune and live life with conviction.

 Rossetti and her husband, Mark Leder, are on a personal mission to increase the awareness and discussion of the home of the future.
 They built a national demonstration home and garden in Columbus, Ohio, the Universal Design Living Laboratory www.UDLL.com.
 This home is the highest rated universal design home in North America earning three national certifications.
 It also received a Gold rating from the National Association of Home Builders for the green building features.
 Rossetti brings the discussion about marrying universal design, green building, healthy home, and technology to the forefront.
 This home serves as their residence, but also is being used to inspire residential and commercial builders, architects, landscape architects, designers, interior designers, manufacturer’s representatives/distributors, and home buyers.
 The 3,500 square foot ranch-style home incorporates the finest craftsmanship and state-of-the-art products and services.